Dolybim/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that Display the third line of file iacta
+A script that writes into the file ls_cwd_content